top of page

 Toast topped with a creamy salad mix, featuring diced tomatoes and greens, on a white plate with sliced strawberries on the side.

 In this simple, mostly no-cook recipe, creamy avocado, soft-boiled eggs, smoky chipotle, and whole-grain toast come together in a balanced meal that supports muscle, immune, and gut health.
+It provides high-quality protein, anti-inflammatory fats, and fiber-rich whole grains, all with minimal prep and maximum nourishment.

 Why This Recipe Works for Autoimmune & Inflammatory Arthritis